Magick without tears, ch. Selfishness

 Intro

-If I had, I would have slowed down my growing up process.
+If I had, I would have slowed down my growing-up process.

-Is Thelema, one of the most direct and quite loud doctrines out there regarding personal responsibilities and liberties, being squandered by private ego trips, astral (emotional) glamour, and neurotic tendencies by the very same people that are publicly proclaiming: "Do what thou wilt!"?
+Is Thelema, one of the most direct and quite loud doctrines out there regarding personal responsibilities and liberties, being squandered by private ego trips, astral (emotional) glamour, and neurotic tendencies by the very same people that are publicly proclaiming: "Do what thou wilt"?

-If we take this line of thought a bit further, there are what I perceive an old-aeon notions and games called: "Please, save me, for I am incapable of progressing on my own.".
+If we take this line of thought a bit further, there are what I perceive as old-aeon notions and games called:

 In Thelema lore, this process and the resulting grown-up personal traits are mirrored in various texts, such as Liber OZ.